Lead in Healthcare Administration

-To enroll in a master's in healthcare administration program, you will have to have already earned your undergraduate degree.
+To enroll in a master's in healthcare administration program, you will need to have already earned your undergraduate degree.

 While your bachelor's degree does not have to be in healthcare for admission into SNHU's MS in Healthcare Administration, we want to ensure that students come equipped with the foundational knowledge to be successful in the program.
 After review of your undergraduate transcripts, you may need to take 1-2 courses prior to beginning the MS in Healthcare Administration program.

-Our master's in healthcare administration curriculum requires you to take courses in integrated health profession, organizational leadership and health information management.
-These 3 areas of study will expose you to the healthcare knowledge and leadership skills necessary to success in a healthcare administration role.
+Our master's in healthcare administration curriculum requires you to take courses in integrated health, organizational leadership and health information management.
+These 3 areas of study will expose you to the healthcare knowledge and leadership skills necessary to succeed in a healthcare administration role.